dandoug/readinglist/README.md

 # Reading List

-This is a project I use to manage a reading list of books I'm intersted in.
-I started with the books from the [Jack Carr reading list](https://www.amazon.com/shop/jackcarrusa/list/37WQJIYIWUHJF?ref_=cm_sw_r_cp_ud_aipsflist_PQE3BJ1TEY9FAW4707A8) on Amazon, but then I starting finding others I wanted to add for my own interests.
+This is a project I use to manage a reading list of books I'm interested in.
+I started with the books from the [Jack Carr reading list](https://www.amazon.com/shop/jackcarrusa/list/37WQJIYIWUHJF?ref_=cm_sw_r_cp_ud_aipsflist_PQE3BJ1TEY9FAW4707A8) on Amazon, but then I found others I wanted to add for my own interests.
 It quickly grew beyond what I wanted to keep in a simple text file or even a spreadsheet.

 I had this vision of being able to pull it while in a book store or library, filter it down to ones I'd like read next, maybe even easily link or search to the library or audiobook sources I use... there seemed no end of features.
 It screamed to be made into an app.
 Since I wanted more practice with Python, I went with Flask.
-Similarly, I wanted more AWS experience, so I used AWS Elastic Beanstalk for provisioning, AWS RDS for the datastore, and various other AWS services -- favoring thones simple enough to not require too much learning curve, but detailed enough to give me flexibility.
+Similarly, I wanted more AWS experience, so I used AWS Elastic Beanstalk for provisioning, AWS RDS for the datastore, and various other AWS services -- favoring those simple enough to not require too much learning curve, but detailed enough to give me flexibility.

 # Set up